Jeff Norman

-George Jeffrey "Jeff" Norman (born 6 February 1945 in Leigh, Lancashire) is a male British long-distance, cross country and fell runner.
+George Jeffrey Norman (born 6 February 1945 in Leigh, Lancashire) is a male British former long-distance, marathon, cross country and fell runner.
+He competed at the 1976 Summer Olympics.

-Athletics career
+Biography

-He won the Three Peaks Race six times between 1970 and 1975 setting a course record in 1974.
-He competed in the 1976 Summer Olympics in the men's marathon.
+Norman won the Three Peaks Race six times between 1970 and 1975 setting a course record in 1974.

+Norman became the British marathon champion after winning the British AAA Championships title at the 1975 AAA Championships.
+He would podium twice more at the AAAs in 1976 and 1978.

+At the 1976 Olympics Games in Montreal, he represented Great Britain in the men's marathon.